 On June 23, 2004, Lehman Brothers, on behalf of MIM, delivered a preliminary term sheet for a strategic merger to Chronimed.
-The preliminary term sheet provided for a then unspecified fixed exchange ratio based on stock prices one day prior to the announcement of a transaction, pursuant to which MIM stockholders would own between 65% and 70% of the common stock of the combined entity.
-In addition, under the preliminary term sheet: (1) the board of directors of the combined entity would be comprised of nine directors, six of whom would be nominated by MIM and three of whom would be nominated by Chronimed; (2) Mr. Friedman would be Chairman of the Board of Directors of the combined entity and Mr. Blissenbach would be its Chief Executive Officer and President; (3) the company headquarters would be in Elmsford, New York; and (4) the company's name would be changed to BioScrip, Inc. Following delivery of the preliminary term sheet, discussion on the terms of the proposed transaction occurred between Chronimed and MIM and their respective financial advisors over the next several days.
+The preliminary term sheet provided for an as yet unspecified fixed exchange ratio based on stock prices one day prior to the announcement of a transaction, pursuant to which MIM stockholders would own between 65% and 70% of the common stock of the combined entity.
+In addition, under the preliminary term sheet: (1) the board of directors of the combined entity would be comprised of nine directors, six of whom would be nominated by MIM and three of whom would be nominated by Chronimed; (2) Mr. Friedman would be chairman of the board of directors of the combined entity and Mr. Blissenbach would be its chief executive officer and president; (3) the company headquarters would be in Elmsford, New York; and (4) the company's name would be changed to BioScrip, Inc. Following delivery of the preliminary term sheet, discussion on the terms of the transaction occurred between Chronimed and MIM and their respective financial advisors over the next several days.

-On June 24, 2004, Mr. Friedman and Lehman Brothers flew to Minneapolis, Minnesota to meet with Mr. Blissenbach and other members of Chronimed's management.
-Mr. Friedman reviewed financial information regarding Chronimed and expected synergies that might be achieved in a transaction between MIM and Chronimed.
+On June 24, 2004, Mr. Friedman and Lehman Brothers flew to Minnetonka, Minnesota to meet with Mr. Blissenbach and other members of Chronimed's management.
+Mr. Friedman reviewed financial information regarding Chronimed and expected synergies that could be achieved in a transaction between MIM and Chronimed.
 Mr. Friedman and Mr. Blissenbach also discussed the proposed structure for a strategic merger, the range for a possible exchange ratio and management structure, and possible timing for completing due diligence and negotiating, executing and announcing a definitive merger agreement.